-There aren’t many horror films that are more immediately divisive than Rob Zombie’s Halloween remake and its sequel.
+There aren’t many horror films that are more immediately divisive than Rob Zombie’s remakes of Halloween and Halloween II.
 Some people love them more than the original—I don’t agree, but I get that.
 For younger people, Zombie’s movie is the Halloween they grew up with.
 The original is too slow for them.
 There are also many fans who absolutely hate Zombie’s Halloween features because they feel like these two efforts ruined everything that was great about the original.
 They strayed too far from the source material.
 They destroyed the character of Michael Myers with their new approach.

 But even if I have some issues with Zombie’s remake, I think the approach was right.
 A remake should be a different entity than the original, it should take the story and tell it in a new context with a new perspective.
 That’s exactly what Zombie did.
 He told the same essential story of Halloween, but he did it entirely in his own world, through his own very distinctive style.
 Maybe it leaned a little too heavily on the white trash elements and maybe there’s visually no distinction between the flashback and present day sequences, but we had seen the supernatural approach to Michael Myers.
 Taking a grounded, realistic-yet-stylized sort of Batman Begins approach was admittedly a great idea.